vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    .. c:member:: int width

       Width of the clip.
-It will be 0 if the clip's dimensions can vary.
+Both width and height will be 0 if the clip's dimensions can vary.

    .. c:member:: int height

       Height of the clip.
-It will be 0 if the clip's dimensions can vary.
+Both width and height will be 0 if the clip's dimensions can vary.

    .. c:member:: int numFrames